MENU

 (click to expand other rows)

-The pressure bar(a) is absolute, the pressure bar(g) is relative to the atmospheric pressure (excess pressure to the surrounding air).
+The pressure bar(g) is relative to the atmospheric pressure (excess pressure to the surrounding air of 1 bar).
 Some refrigerants (e.g. R407C) are a mixture of several refrigerants, each having their own condensing temperatures.
 As a result, two temperatures are indicated for these refrigerants: a) Boiling Temperature refers to the point at which the liquid refrigerant begins to boil and transitions into a vapour state. b) Condensing Temperature represents the point at which the vapour refrigerant begins to condense back into a liquid state.

 Heat pump freezing, heat exchanger failure